smallfishjs/smallfishjs.github.io/docs/start/cli.md

 ## smallfish i18n

-Extract the copy in the project and replace it with a placeholder that supports multiple languages.
+Extract the copy in the project and replace it with a placeholder that supports i18n languages.

-> Stay tuned
+> Coming soon